tawasta/contract/contract_use_existing_invoice/README.rst

 The logic for finding an existing invoice:

-- If there are open invoice related to this contract, use that
+- If there is an open invoice related to this contract, use that
 - If not, try to find any open invoice for this partner with empty or matching customer reference